seastan/lotr-lcg-set-generator/README.md

 `G:\.shortcut-targets-by-id\1FY4jVevupiOL48eYOPCPAWqVZq3pQKvO\<folder name>`.
 Use that path in the configuration file described below.
 Right-click on the folder, then click `Offline access` and `Available offline`.

+If you plan to use the latest stable data when a sanity check fails, create a shortcut for the stable data folder on Google Drive and use its local path in the configuration (repeat the instruction above).

-5. If you plan to upload to Google Drive any card outputs or log files, you might need to create shortcuts for more existing Google Drive folders and use their local paths in the configuration (repeat the instructions above).
+5. If you plan to upload to Google Drive any card outputs or log files, you might need to create shortcuts for more existing Google Drive folders and use their local paths in the configuration (repeat the instruction above).

 6. Install the tool and the plugin.
 Follow these steps: